-The parish covers a large area, extending from the Western Australian border to the Queensland border To maintain contact with the people in his parish the priest, Rev. Father Dew spent a great deal of his time in travelling.
+The parish covered a large area, extending from the Western Australian border to the Queensland border.
+To maintain contact with the people in his parish the priest, Rev. Father Dew spent a great deal of his time in travelling.
 To visit every mine in the district entailed a journey of 500 miles; the alluvial field is 40 miles away and other mines are 20 and 30 miles from the church.
-But he has also to visit two wolfram mines (Hatches Creek) at distances of 80 and 150 miles from Tennant Creek and three stations at which there are Catholics, Elkedra is 250 miles away, Alexandria 200 miles and Austral Downs 300 miles.
-Then the north road has to be traversed as far as Birdum and Mataranka, including Daly Waters and Newcastle Waters distances of over 300 miles being again involved.
+But he also had to visit two wolfram mines (Hatches Creek) at distances of 80 and 150 miles south of Tennant Creek and three eastern stations at which there are Catholics, Elkedra is 250 miles away, Alexandria 200 miles and Austral Downs 300 miles.
+Then the north road had to be traversed as far as Birdum and Mataranka, including Daly Waters and Newcastle Waters distances of over 300 miles being again involved.

-During World War II the church became a social centre for troops traveling the north-south road.
+During this time the church became a social centre for troops traveling the north-south road.

 A Sidney Williams hut adjacent to the church was erected, for the purpose as a hall sometime after August 1948 during Father Cosgrove’s time.
 The building had a very large evaporative air cooler, apparently among the largest in the town at the time.